-The Microsoft Store version of 'Windows Subsystem for Linux (WSL)' that runs Linux applications on Windows finally reaches the official version
+The Microsoft Store version of 'Windows Subsystem for Linux (WSL)', which runs Linux applications on Windows, has finally reached the official version

-The Microsoft Store version of `` Windows Subsystem for Linux (WSL) '' has reached version 1.0.0 and is now generally available as an official version.
+The Microsoft Store version of Windows Subsystem for Linux (WSL), which allows you to run Linux applications on Windows 10 and Windows 11 devices, has reached version 1.0.0 and is now available to the general public as the official version.

 The Windows Subsystem for Linux in the Microsoft Store is now generally available on Windows 10 and 11 - Windows Command Line